aryahm1375/TGCT/README.md

-# Temporal Graph Convolutional Transformer
+# Temporal Hidden Graph Transformer

-This code corresponds to the paper titled "Representing Dynamic Dependencies among Healthcare Data through Temporal-Graph Convolutional Transformer."
-It serves as a resource for understanding the development of TGCT and the interconnections between layers in the deep learning architecture.
-By examining this code, one can gain insights into the implementation details and gain a comprehensive understanding of TGCT's functionality.
+This code corresponds to the paper titled "Discovering Dynamic Personal Structures in Electronic Health Records through Time-Aware Hidden Graph Adaptation" It serves as a resource for understanding the development of THGT and the interconnections between layers in the deep learning architecture.
+By examining this code, one can gain insights into the implementation details and gain a comprehensive understanding of THGT's functionality.

 ## Documentation